-You can transform your mobile device into a Swiss army knife of synths and virtual musical instruments with these recommendations from Dream Theater keyboardist and musical entrepreneur, Jordan Rudess.
+You can transform your mobile device into a Swiss army knife of virtual synths and virtual musical instruments with these recommendations from Dream Theater keyboardist and musical entrepreneur, Jordan Rudess.

 Smart phones and tablets can be good for a lot more than texting and Candy Crush-ing, managing your bank accounts, and navigating traffic routes.
 Thanks to an ever-expanding number of innovative developers, a wide variety of music-oriented mobile apps can also help you create amazing sounds — worthy of integration into performance, production, or recording — with the tap of a finger.